Ingi-Mohamed/Knight-Travails/README.md

 # Knight-Travails
-"the knight should visit all the villages in the kingdom ,but under some conditions  so the tour starts..." provided two codes the game and it's solution.
+"The knight should visit all the villages in the kingdom ,but under some conditions  so the tour starts..." provided two codes: the game and it's solution.